kew-myco/its_glue/README.md

 ## Usage

+All scripts must be run from inside the [top-level directory](https://github.com/kew-myco/its_glue/wiki/Glossary-of-Terms) of the pipeline.

 **Trace to ITS**:

-The first section of the pipeline handles basecalling the input trace files using **Tracy**, extracting consensus sequences where possible, chimera detection and finally extraction of ITS regions using **ITSx**.
+The first section of the pipeline handles basecalling the input trace files using [**Tracy**](https://github.com/gear-genomics/tracy), extracting consensus sequences where possible, chimera detection and finally extraction of ITS regions using [**ITSx**](https://microbiology.se/software/itsx/).
 Consensus sequences are preferred but where necessary **ITSx** will extract from single direction strands.

 This functionality is all wrapped into a single script: